Monoculture (computer science): Overview

 With the global trend of increased usage and reliance on computerized systems, some vendors supply solutions that are used throughout the industry (such as Microsoft Windows) - this forms algorithmic monocultures.
-Monocultures form naturally since they utilize economies of scale, it is cheaper to manufacture and distribute a single solution.
-Furthermore, by being used by a large community bugs are discovered relativity fast.
+Monocultures form naturally since they utilize economies of scale, where it is cheaper to manufacture and distribute a single solution - savings that are typically passed on to end-users.
+Furthermore, by being used by a large community means that bugs are typically discovered and addressed faster.

 Like agricultural monocultures, algorithmic monocultures are not diverse, thus susceptible to correlated failures - a failure of many parts participating in the monoculture.
-In complete non-monocultures, where the outcome of all components are mutually independent thus un-correlated, the chance of catastrophic event (failure of all the parts in the monoculture) is the multiplication of each component failure probability (exponentially decreasing).
+In complete non-monocultures, where the outcome of all components are mutually independent, thus un-correlated.
+The chance of catastrophic event (failure of all the parts in the monoculture) is the multiplication of each component failure probability (exponentially decreasing).

 On the other end, perfect monocultures are completely correlated, thus have a single point of failure.
-This means that the chance of a catastrophic event is constant - the failure probably of the single component.
+This means that the chance of a catastrophic event is typically higher, as a failure of a single component can have widespread ramifications.

 Examples

-Since operating systems are used in almost every workstation they form monocultures.
-For example Dan Geer has argued that Microsoft is a monoculture, since a majority of the overall number of workstations connected to the Internet are running versions of the Microsoft Windows operating system, many of which are vulnerable to the same attacks.
+Since operating systems are used in almost every workstation, they form monocultures.
+For example, Dan Geer has argued that Microsoft is a monoculture, since a majority of the overall number of workstations connected to the Internet are running versions of the Microsoft Windows operating system, many of which are vulnerable to the same attacks.

 Large monocultures can also arise from software libraries, for example the Log4Shell exploit in the popular Log4j library estimated to affect hundreds of millions of devices.